inscreen/vscode-mjml/README.md

 # MJML

-This is a fork of the [@mjmlio extension](https://github.com/mjmlio/vscode-mjml), which itself, is a fork of [the original @attilabuti VSC extension.](https://github.com/attilabuti/vscode-mjml)
+This is an inScreen fork of [Daniel-Knights's fork](https://github.com/Daniel-Knights/vscode-mjml), itself a fork of the [@mjmlio extension](https://github.com/mjmlio/vscode-mjml), which itself, is a fork of [the original @attilabuti VSC extension.](https://github.com/attilabuti/vscode-mjml)

 ## Differences